Demontager/minessh/README.md

 -Reboot selected miner or all together

--View pool config for selected miner
+-View/Edit pool config for selected miner

 -Switch over between 4 included mining software in BAMT 1.6 + 2 custom

+-Restart mining process on all servers

 -Allows to do quick SSH login to mining servers